tommiport5/InfoCollect/README.md

 I use an ESP8266-12F, but thats a bit tricky because of the unusual grid of the I/O pads.

 ### Installation
-1. Build the [AI-on the edge-device](https://github.com/jomjol/AI-on-the-edge-device) project up to the point that you can see your agasmeter in yout browser and verify the reading.
+1. Build the [AI-on the edge-device](https://github.com/jomjol/AI-on-the-edge-device) project up to the point that you can see your gasmeter in yout browser and verify the reading.
 2. Install the MQTT broker and web browser on the Raspi.
 Add your raspi user to the group www-data.
 3. Make sure that your raspi user is in the sudoers group.
 Download and execute the [install.sh](/assets/install.sh) on the raspi.
+   Edit the files /usr/local/share/python/InfoCollect/config.py and /var/www/html/config.js to match your AI-on the edge-device and MQTT configuration

 Now you can start the InfoCollect processes with
 ```